frederic-perez/AmE-dictionary/data/idioms.md

 __hope against (all) hope__ :five: (hoping against hope) To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she’ll change her mind._
 __hope for the best__ :two: To be hopeful that a positive occurrence will happen.
 This can be an expression of hope or insight after something has gone awry or when circumstances seem bleak. _Now that our house is on the market, there’s not much we can do but hope for the best._
 __hophead__ :two::hammer: _Tom hates hopheads and jailbait jumpers._
-__horse and rabbit stew__ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
+__horse and rabbit stew__ :two: A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.
 __horse around__
 __horse-trade__ :two: To negotiate, trade, or bargain in a shrewd, judicious manner.
 Primarily heard in US.
 __horseshit__